 Australian runner and physiotherapist Jess Trengove achieved the Olympic marathon qualifying time during her first ever marathon race in Nagoya, Japan in 2012.
 Later that year, she represented Australia at the London Olympics.

-Jess took a moment to chat with us about training, motivation and achieving your personal best.
+Jess took a moment to chat with us about training and motivation.

 Top five tips for runners

 1. Be patient and build up your training slowly, no matter how good you feel!

 2. Make some of your training social – meet up with others.

 4. Make sure there is some variety in your training.